bobjacobsen/csc-exercises/CSC/GitBisect/index.md

 cd rebase-test
 tar xf ../GitBisect.tgz
 ```
-We do that because you've modified the original one with the git revert you did above, and we want the problem to still be present.
+We do that because you've modified the original one with the git revert you did above, and we want the problem to still be present for this part of the exercise.
 Check that:

 ```
 g++ target.cpp && ./a.out 100